Freifunk-Potsdam/freifunk-website-proxy/README.md

 Configuration
 -------------

+The configuration of the service is done via environment variables.
+This is the configuration you should touch:

 - `DOMAIN` default `localhost`
   This is the domain your servers serves from.
   If DOMAIN is "test.freifunk.net", new a hostname "chocolate" is prepended so the website is served under "chocolate.test.freifunk.net".
 - `NETWORK` default `10.0.0.0/8`
   This is the network address of the accepted services.
   I.e. Freifunk in Potsdam covers `10.22.0.0/16`.

+This is configuration you can touch:
+- `DATABASE`
+  This is the place the data is stored when the service restarts.
+  - default for the Python app is `` and nothing will be saved to a file.
+  - default for the docker container is `/data/db.pickle` which holds the state of the proxy.
+- `SOURCE_CODE`
+  This is the directory the currently running source code can be obtained from.
+  - default for the Python app is the module directory.
+  - default for the docker container is `/app`-

 Development
 -----------